ThanosTrai/ThanosTrai/README.md

 # Hello, I'm Thanos 👋

-## Junior Software Developer | Tech Enthusiast | Lifelong Learner
+## Junior Software Developer

 Welcome to my GitHub profile!
 I'm a recent graduate of a comprehensive Full Stack Software Development Bootcamp, where I've honed my skills with "hands on" projects in Java, C#, JavaScript, Angular among other cutting-edge technologies.

 ### What I Bring to the Table

-🌱 **Ever-Growing Skill Set**: From robust backend solutions with Java Spring Boot to dynamic front-end interfaces with Angular, I've cultivated a diverse technical toolkit that I'm eager to apply and expand.
+ **Ever-Growing Skill Set**: From robust backend solutions with Java Spring Boot to dynamic front-end interfaces with Angular, I've cultivated a diverse technical toolkit that I'm eager to apply and expand.

-🔍 **Passion for Problem-Solving**: I have a natural inclination towards solving complex problems.
+**Passion for Problem-Solving**: I have a natural inclination towards solving complex problems.
 I believe every issue is an opportunity to learn and improve.

-🚀 **Ready for Challenges**: Thriving in challenge-driven environments, I am always on the lookout for opportunities to push the boundaries of what I can achieve with code.
+**Ready for Challenges**: Thriving in challenge-driven environments, I am always on the lookout for opportunities to push the boundaries of what I can achieve with code.

 ### My Recent Achievements